seesmof/Biblija-Kulisha/Ideas.md

   - Bible Hub
 - make a latin version (romanized or latynka) of the text
 - for one file text version use KJV as example, for multiple files see requirements at Temp Projects docx file
-- for header tags use Bolls names for now, maybe use TOCA to add OT Book names from YouVersion